JGOMEZ717/Jeff_portfolio/README.md

 ##  Recommendations

-- Focus marketing campaigns on customers aged **30–39** for higher conversion potential.
+- Focus marketing campaigns on customers aged **30–39** and married for higher conversion potential.
 - Prioritize **cellular contact methods** over telephone or unknown methods.
 - Increase campaign activity in **Q2**, especially **May**, based on past success.